Winspit Quarry – Jurassic Coast Walk Near Worth Matravers

 Winspit Quarry | Worth Matravers | Dorset | BH19 3LW

-Winspit Quarry is a disused stone quarry carved into the dramatic coastal cliffs near Worth Matravers on Dorset’s Jurassic Coast.
+Winspit Quarry is a dramatic disused stone quarry carved into the cliffs near Worth Matravers on Dorset’s famous Jurassic Coast.
 The stone extracted here was highly prized and used in a number of prestigious buildings in London.

 During the eighteenth century, more than 200 quarries operated across Swanage, Langton Matravers and Worth Matravers.
 At Winspit, stone was taken directly from the cliff face and mined through caves and tunnels, creating the distinctive caverns visible today.